Rubber Molds: Complete Guide to Professional Rubber Mold Making

 3. Block Rubber Molds

-Material-saving technology for large objects and series production.
+Material-saving technique for large objects and series production.

 For highly detailed objects where every texture must be preserved.